ibm-cloud-docs/secure-infrastructure-vpc/deploying.md

         {{site.data.keyword.cloud_notm}} projects runs a Code Risk Analyzer scan that includes a [specific set of {{site.data.keyword.compliance_short}} goals](/docs/code-risk-analyzer-cli-plugin?topic=code-risk-analyzer-cli-plugin-cra-cli-plugin#terraform-scc-goals).
 Controls that are part of the deployable architecture and that are also supported by {{site.data.keyword.cloud_notm}} projects are checked.
 Any extra controls that are not included in the list of supported {{site.data.keyword.compliance_short}} goals are not checked when you validate the configuration.

-        If the validation fails because of the Code Risk Analyzer scan, you can [troubleshoot the failure](/docs/secure-enterprise?topic=secure-enterprise-ts-na-failures#na-checks-fail).
+        If the validation fails because of the Code Risk Analyzer scan, you can [troubleshoot the failure](/docs/secure-infrastructure-vpc?topic=secure-infrastructure-vpc-ts-na-failures).
+1. Deploy the configuration:

+    After you validate your configuration, you can deploy it to your target account.

+    1. 1.
+Review the input values and make any necessary changes.
-1. After validation succeeds, click **Deploy**.
+    1. Click **Deploy**.

         Deploying the deployable architecture can take more than an hour.
 You are notified when the deployment is successful.

-    The output tab populates a website URL in addition to other values.
-Copy the website URL and paste it into your browser to view the website that's created from your configuration.
+1. Review the outputs from the deployable architecture.

 During the validation and deployment process, monitor the [needs attention items](/docs/secure-enterprise?topic=secure-enterprise-needs-attention-projects).
 The widget reflects any issue that occurs in your configurations.
 {: remember}